Rolf Beeler

 Rolf Beeler is a Swiss affineur known for his raw milk artisan cheeses.
-He does not make cheese himself but collects terroir-based cheeses from small artisanal cheesemakers and then ages them to create the final product.
+While he does not make cheese himself, Beeler collects terroir-based cheeses from small artisanal cheesemakers and then ages them to create the final product.

 Career

 After completing his education, Rolf Beeler worked as a school teacher and DJ.
-He ran his own grocery store for a time, then sold it and started to work directly with cheese makers abroad, including French cheesemaker Bernard Antony.
+He ran his own grocery store for a time before selling it to instead work directly with cheese makers abroad, including French cheesemaker Bernard Antony.

 Beeler turned his house basement into a small cheese cellar and started to age and ripen his favourite cheeses, which he bought from small local producers.
-Business went well and he expanded his range.

-After succeeding in production of traditional Swiss cheeses, he started to develop new cheese recipes in collaboration with his fellow cheesemakers, starting with wine-washed Hoch Ybrig.
+After succeeding in production of traditional Swiss cheeses, he started to develop new cheese recipes in collaboration with his fellow cheesemakers, beginning with wine-washed Hoch Ybrig.
 He became known in Switzerland as “the Pope of cheese”.

 Sélection

 By the end of the 1990s, Beeler decided to expand to foreign markets and introduced his Sélection Rolf Beeler at the Slow Food Fair Salone del Gusto in Turin, Italy, in 1998.
 By 2013, Sélection could be found on the menus of more than 120 top restaurants in Germany, England, Switzerland, Scandinavia, USA and Australia.